Master the King of All Exercises

 This is really just the tip of the iceberg with respect to not only Dean’s two presentations, but the entire Muscle Imbalances Revealed – Upper Body package, which also includes webinars from Rick Kaselj, Jeff Cubos, and my business partner, Tony Gentilcore.
 I’ll highlight a few more of my favorite takeaways in my next post, but in the meantime, I’d strongly encourage you to check this great resource out for yourself.

-To sweeten the deal, Rick has agreed to make the product available to my readers only for $77 – which is $70 off the normal price – for the next five days only.
-It’s a fantastic deal on a product that I highly recommend – and one that comes with a 60-day money-back guarantee, plus several cool bonus features (including two interviews Rick did with me).
+To sweeten the deal, Rick has put the entire Muscle Imbalances Revealed product on sale for $210 off the normal price through tomorrow (Friday) at midnight.
+It's a fantastic deal on a product that I highly recommend - and one that comes with a 60-day money-back guarantee, plus several cool bonus features (including two interviews Rick did with me).
 Click here to check it out.

 Training Partners: The Most Overlooked Part of an Effective Strength and Conditioning Program